 - [1] Wallin Caldwell, A. Olsson, M. Nordqvist, G. Johanson, J.E.
-Holmberg, C. Sunde, I. Karanta, Addressing off-site consequence criteria using Level 3 PSA - Phase 1 Status Report, NKS Nordic Nuclear Safety Research, NKS-303, 2014. - [2] Wallin Caldwell, M. Angerbjörn, G. Johanson, J. Christensen, I. Karanta, Addressing off-site consequence criteria using Level 3 PSA - Phase 2 Status Report, NKS Nordic Nuclear Safety Research, NKS-337, 2015. - [3] USNRC, State-of-the-Art Reactor Consequence Analyses Project, Uncertainty Analysis of the Unmitigated Long-Term Station Blackout of the Peach Bottom Atomic Power Station, NUREG-7155 (DRAFT) - [4] AREVA, UK-EPR, Pre-Construction Safety Report (PCSR), Sub-chapter 15.4 Level 2 PSA, 2012.
+Holmberg, C. Sunde, I. Karanta, Addressing off-site consequence criteria using Level 3 PSA Phase 1 Status Report, NKS Nordic Nuclear Safety Research, NKS-303, 2014. - [2] Wallin Caldwell, M. Angerbjörn, G. Johanson, J. Christensen,, I. Karanta, Addressing off-site consequence criteria using Level 3 PSA Phase 2 Status Report, NKS Nordic Nuclear Safety Research, NKS-337, 2015. - [3] Wallin Caldwell, G. Johanson, J-E. Holmberg, I. Karanta, K. Fritioff, Addressing off-site consequence criteria using Level 3 PSA Phase 3 Status Report from the NKS-R L3PSA, NKS-376, 2016. - [4] USNRC, State-of-the-Art Reactor Consequence Analyses Project, Uncertainty Analysis of the Unmitigated Long-Term Station Blackout of the Peach Bottom Atomic Power Station, NUREG-7155 (DRAFT) - [5] AREVA, UK-EPR, Pre-Construction Safety Report (PCSR), Sub-chapter 15.4 Level 2 PSA, 2012. - [6] The 2007 Recommendations of the International Commission on Radiological Protection, ICRP 103

+Title Addressing off-site consequence criteria using Level 3 PSA

+Author(s) 1Anders Olsson, 1Andrew Wallin Caldwell, 2Gunnar Johanson, 3Jan-

+Erik Holmberg, 4Ilkka Karanta, 5Karin Fritioff

+Affiliation(s) 1Lloyd's Register, 2ÅF, 3Risk Pilot, 4VTT, 5Vattenfall

+ISBN 978-87-7893-472-7

+Date March 2017

+Project NKS-R / L3PSA (Contract: AFT/NKS-R(16)109/8)

+No. of pages 17

+No. of tables 0

+No. of illustrations 0

+No. of references 6

+Abstract

+max.
+2000 characters

-Title Addressing off-site consequence criteria using Level 3 PSA - Phase 3 Status Report from the NKS-R L3PSA Author(s) Andrew Wallin Caldwell, Gunnar Johanson, Jan-Erik Holmberg, Ilkka Karanta, Karin Fritioff Affiliation(s) Lloyd's Register Consulting, ÅF, Risk Pilot, VTT, Vattenfall ISBN 978-87-7893-461-1 Date November 2016 Project NKS-R / L3PSA (Contract: AFT/NKS-R(14)109/11)) No. of pages 15 + attachments No. of tables 0 No. of illustrations 0 No. of references 2 Abstract The goal of this project is to further Nordic understanding of the potential max.
-2000 characters for Level 3 PSA to determine the influences and impacts of off-site consequences, the effectiveness of off-site emergency response, and the potential contributions of improved upstream Level 1 and Level 2 PSAs.
-This report summarizes the developments from the three years of work, but focuses on the developments during calendar year, 2015.
-The two primary activities over the third year of the project were the continuation of the pilot studies and the development of a guidance document.
-Complete discussion on each of the tasks, are attached as appendices to the report.
-During the project, targeted discussions between consultancies, utilities, regulators, and insurance companies on the subject of Level 3 PSA have taken place.
-In the first years of the project the working group focused on participation in ongoing international activities, the development of an international industrial survey, and a study of appropriate risk metrics.
-During 2014 and 2015 two pilot studies.
-The main objective of the pilot studies was to gain practical experience that, together with insights from the other tasks included in the project, could be transferred to recommendations into a final guidance document directed to satisfy the needs for the Nordic nuclear power industry.
-ANS/ASME Level 3 PSA Standard through the 2016 continuation of the project.
-All project reports are provided as attachments to this report.
+The goal of this project is to further Nordic understanding of the potential for Level 3 PSA to determine the influences and impacts of off-site consequences, the effectiveness of off-site emergency response, and the potential contributions of improved upstream Level 1 and Level 2 PSAs.
+This report summarizes the developments from four years of work, but focuses on the finalization of a Nordic Level 3 PSA Guidance Document which has been worked upon mainly during calendar years 2015 and 2016.
+Other activities that has been conducted, and provided valuable input to the Guidance Document, are an Industrial Survey, a study of potential Risk Metrics, a summary of Regulations & Standards, and two Pilot Studies (one Swedish and one Finnish).
+The main objective of the pilot studies was to gain practical experience that, together with insights from the other tasks included in the project, could be transferred to recommendations into a final guidance document.

+During the project, targeted discussions between consultancies, utilities, regulators, and insurance companies on the subject of Level 3 PSA have taken place and at the end of each years working period a seminar has been arranged.
+The working group has also been engaged in international activities surrounding Level 3 PSA, i.e. the development of the IAEA Level 3 PSA TECDOC and the ANS/ASME Level 3 PSA Standard through the 2016 continuation of the project.

+All project reports are provided as appendices to this final report.

 Key words PSA, PRA, Level 3 PSA, Probabilistic Consequence Analysis.

-Appendix A - Industrial Survey

-Issued by

-Reviewed by

-Olsson LRC Approved by

-Lars Falke Distribution
+Distribution